Advayp/docs/spiceaidocs/docs/reference/spicepod/index.md

 ## kind

-The specific kind of Spicepod manifest, which, for now, is always `Spicepod`.
+The specific kind of Spicepod manifest.
+For a Spicepod, this is obviously `Spicepod`.

 ## name